 Thoroughly Wash Hands – When the clean-up is complete, thoroughly wash hands and other exposed skin with soap and water.

 Trauma clean-up should always be handled by professionals, this text exists purely for informational purposes.
-For any questions regarding trauma clean-up and environmental hazards, contact the FERRO C.R.A.S.H. team at 1-877-429-7760 today!
+For any questions regarding trauma clean-up or our environmental remediation company, contact the FERRO C.R.A.S.H. team at 1-877-429-7760 today!